ApryseSDK/pdftron-react-native/API.md

 ### Reflow

 #### imageInReflowEnabled
-bool, optional, defaults to true
+bool, optional, defaults to true, will be available on iOS in version 9.1.2 and greater

 Whether to show images in reflow mode.